WJ-NTU-Projects/CZ3004-Multidisciplinary-Design-Project/README.md

 | IntelliJ IDEA  | 2019.3.3            |
 | JDK            | 8 ONLY              |

 If not using IDEA, Gradle plugin and external libraries may need to be configured separately.
-Maven may be used as all libraries are available on Maven Central.
+All libraries are available on Maven Central.

 ### External Libraries (If not using IDEA)
 * [TornadoFX - Lightweight JavaFX Framework for Kotlin](https://github.com/edvin/tornadofx)